CodyWallbridge/ProjectManagement/software-requirement-specification.md

 ### 3.3 Design Constraints

 #### 3.3.1 Standard Development Tools

 - The system shall be built using a standard web page development tool that conforms to either IBM’s CUA standards or Microsoft’s GUI standards.

 #### 3.3.2 Web Based Product

 - There are no memory requirements
 - The product must be stored in such a way that allows the client easy access to it.
 - Response time for loading the product should take no longer than five minutes.

-- A general knowledge of basic computer skills is required to use the product
+- A general knowledge of basic computer skills is required to use the product.

 ### 3.4 Legal, Copyright, and Other Notices

 - Call app should display the disclaimers, copyright, word mark, trademark and product warranties of Shaowei's Angels

 ### 3.5 Other Requirements

 #### 3.5.1 Configuration Management Tool

 - The source code developed for this system shall be maintained in configuration management tool.

 #### 3.5.2 Licensing Requirements

 - Not Applicable

 #### 3.5.3 Applicable Standards

 - It shall be as per the industry standard.

 ### 3.5.4 Purchased Components

 - Not Applicable

 ## 4 Other Supporting Documents

 ### A. Appendices